py-sdl/py-sdl2/doc/modules/sdl2ext_ebs.rst

-Components can be created from any class that inherits from the :class:`object` type and represent the data bag of information for the entity. and application world.
+Components can be created from any class that inherits from the :class:`object` type and represent the data bag of information for the entity and application world.
 Ideally, they should avoid any application logic (except from getter and setter properties). ::

    class Position2D(object):